 Ghost CMS has several features that make it stand out in comparison to other content management systems.
 Since It had been developed to effectively help publishers, the features also revolve around the publishers.

-1. Distraction-free writer: The text editor used in Ghost CMS is devoid of any distraction.
+1. Distraction-free writer: The text editor used in Ghost CMS is devoid of any distractions.
 When you sit to write any content on the platform there are no distractions.
 Writers can concentrate on their writing since there are no UI elements that clutter the screen.

 2. Built-in Subscriptions: The one thing that publishers love and are happy about is the subscriptions built-in in the system itself.
 The system is tightly integrated with Stripe - a SaaS for the collection of payments.